 Both the mother and the baby should be monitored closely during labor and delivery.

-Doctors and nurses should respond promptly to any signs of fetal distress or any other concerns that arise, and failure to take proper action to protect the health of both patients may be considered medical negligence and a possible cause of action for a medical malpractice or birth injury lawsuit.
+Doctors and nurses should respond promptly to any signs of fetal distress or any other concerns that arise, and failure to take proper action to protect the health of both patients may be considered medical negligence and a possible cause of action for a medical malpractice or birth injury case.

-Note that while the above conditions can be a cause of action for a birth injury lawsuit, their occurrence or presentation alone does not mean that medical malpractice was committed or health care providers were otherwise negligent.
+Note that while the above conditions can be a cause of action for a birth injury case, their occurrence or presentation alone does not mean that medical malpractice was committed or health care providers were otherwise negligent.

 Types of Birth Injuries to the Mom